harrycresswell/harry/content/writing/24-01-04-introducing-cucss/index.md

 description: "A lightweight CSS framework built using uses modern techniques and two popular methodologies, designed to help you hit the ground running."
 ---

 It’s not always easy to keep the CSS you write consistent, particularly when you’re working on a variety of different projects.
-Things tend to get messy when you jump between projects, making arbitrary updates without a clear approach.
-As your projects grow, so too does the complexity of their stylesheets and your CSS soon becomes a nightmare to maintain.
+Things tend to get messy when you jump between projects, making arbitrary updates, without a clear approach.
+As your projects grow, so too does the complexity of your stylesheets and your CSS soon enough becomes a nightmare to maintain.

 The ultimate goal, I suppose, is to find a way to manage a growing number of projects somewhat systematically.
 All while keeping chaos to a minimum.